 Most likely, although not in all cases, these people believe in a gender spectrum and understand that they fall somewhere along it.

 In some cases, genderqueer people may also identify or associate with the term nonbinary.

 The Difference Between Sex and Gender

-In describing these terms, it’s important to note that the word “sex” describes biological differences between males and females, while the term “gender” is a broader term that reflects in how a person lives within society (that is, their gender identity).
+In describing these terms, it’s important to note that within Western cultures, the word “sex” generally describes biological differences between males and females, while the term “gender” is a broader term that reflects in how a person lives within society (that is, their gender identity).

-Despite the binary on your Birth Certificate and Driver’s License, even your biological sex can be ambiguous.
-This is definitely true for people who are intersex and or hermaphroditic, and likely, for others as well.
+Despite the largely binary options on your Federal and State IDs, your biological sex can be variable.
+This is definitely true for people who are intersex , and likely, for others as well.

 Intersex means that a person was born with variations in their sex characteristics, such as the gender markers described above, including but not limited to internal and external genitalia, gonads, chromosomes, hormones, brain structure, etc.